Haiti - Enhancing disaster risk reduction and urban resilience in Cap Haïtien

 Cap-Haïtien is the second largest city in Haiti, with approximately 274,000 inhabitants and an annual growth rate of more than five percent.
 The agglomeration is extremely exposed to natural hazards, including floods, hurricanes, earthquake and tsunami.
 Most notably, it suffers from recurrent floods causing loss of human lives and important damages to infrastructure and residential dwellings.

-With this context, this project aims at supporting the Government of Haiti (GoH) in the integration of critical aspects of disaster risk management (DRM) into municipal development and urban resilience activities in Cap-Haïtien.
+With this context, this project supports the Government of Haiti (GoH) by integrating critical aspects of disaster risk management (DRM) into municipal development and urban resilience activities in Cap-Haïtien.
 The objective is to strengthen the technical capacity of the Ministry of Public Works in planning and conducting flood risk reduction measures in Cap-Haïtien, including large hydraulic engineering works and non-structural risk reduction measures in urban watersheds, including green infrastructure initiatives.

 Partnerships and Coordination

-The project is implemented by the World Bank with key government counterpart institutions: the Ministry of Interior and Local Authorities, the Ministry of Public Works, and the six municipalities in the metropolitan area of Cap-Haïtien targeted by the Project.
-Activities are also coordinated with other relevant national and local actors, including Ministry of Planning, the Ministry of Environment and Agriculture, and with the regional departments of these ministries in Cap-Haïtien.
+The project is implemented by the World Bank with key Haitian government institutions: the Ministry of Interior and Local Authorities, the Ministry of Public Works, Transport, and Communications, and the six municipalities in the metropolitan area of Cap-Haïtien targeted by the Project.

 Window of Action